Department of Environmental Resources and Geohazards

-- morphodynamics of Włocławek reservoir’s shore zone, including determinant factors behind development of landslides on the right slope of the Vistula valley (Banach 1977, 1994, 1998).
+- morphodynamics of Włocławek Reservoir’s shore zone, including determinant factors behind the development of landslides on the right slope of the Vistula valley (Banach 1977, 1994, 1998; Kaczmarek et al. 2015);

-- impact of impounding waters on hydrology of the lower Vistula river (Babiński, Grześ 1995),
+- impact of impounding waters on hydrology of the lower Vistula (Babiński, Grześ 1995; Gierszewski 2018);

-- course of ice cover forming and build-up and mechanisms of frazil ice jam formation in the Włocławek reservoir and the lower Vistula river (Grześ 1991),
+- course of ice cover forming and build-up and mechanisms of frazil ice jam formation in the Włocławek Reservoir and the lower Vistula (Grześ 1991);

-- properties of hydrochemical environment of surface water in the west of Płock Basin and conditions for circulation of water and dissolved material in the fluvial-lacustrine system of the Ruda River catchment (Gierszewski 2000, 2001),
+- properties of hydrochemical environment of surface water in the west of Płock Basin and conditions for circulation of water and dissolved material in the lake-river system of the Ruda river catchment (Gierszewski 2000, 2001);

-- differentiation of the Skrwa lewa river flow-off (Brykała, 2009).
+- differentiation of the Skrwa Lewa river runoff (Brykała, 2009);